 While it may still be chilly outside, spring will be here before you know it.
 In a few weeks, early flowers will start to pop up out of the ground and in a couple of months, there will already be pollen in the air.
 For those people with seasonal allergies, this can be a problem!
 Before turning to medications to treat your allergy symptoms, it may be helpful to find a few natural ways to fight allergies this spring instead.

-7 Natural Ways to Fight Allergies
+How to Fight Allergies Naturally

 A large portion of the population suffers from environmental allergies.
 While over the counter and prescription medications can help, they may not be necessary.
 Here are a few ways to prevent those weeks of sniffling and sneezing without reaching for medication.

 While a fresh breeze feels wonderful as it blows through the house, that breeze brings pollen along with it.
 Keep the windows closed to keep the outdoors away from your sensitive nose.

 One of the best natural ways to fight allergies is to invest in at least one medical grade air purifier.
 Keep one in your bedroom (with the door closed) and maybe a second one in the main room of your home.
 Make sure it has a HEPA filter and that you change the filter regularly.
 This will help you improve your indoor air quality which may be causing your allergies.
 Also be sure to change the house HVAC air filter monthly.

 While line drying clothes is great for the environment, for people with allergies, you will be bringing in a lot of pollen along with those freshly dried shirts.

 There are several natural supplements on the market that are great for reducing allergy symptoms.
 Make sure you discuss these natural ways to fight allergies with your doctor before considering any new supplements.